l3-hpc/visit-for-fvcom/README.md

 python multiplot_slices.py
 python multiplot_transects.py
 ```
+Ideally, if you are on an HPC, do those commands in a batch script or interactive session.

 Those scripts simply take multiple image files and contatenate them into a single image.
 The script **multiplot.py** puts 4 PNGs in a 2x2 layout,  and **multiplot_slices.py** puts 4 images in a single row.